deminearchiver/Obtainium/README.md

 - Differences in the process of building the app.

 - Updated tooling configurations:
-  - Removal of Docked support.
+  - Removal of Docker support.
   - Framework and SDK updates.

 - Code style updates: